 At what was to become the final CMMI Congress in Cairns, Australia in May 2002, the professional bodies that formed the CMMI membership agreed to disband the organisation in favour of less formal bi- and multi-lateral links, with a preference for electronic communications.
 The CMMI Mineral Definitions Working Group risked becoming a casualty of this change.
 However, largely due to the enthusiasm and commitment of its members, the group survived and was reformed as the Combined Reserves International Reporting Standards Committee, or CRIRSCO.
-This was later changed to the Committee for Mineral Reserves International Reporting Standards.
+This was later changed to the Committee for Mineral R Europe eserves International reporting Standards.